aymericbeaumet/dotfiles/readme.md

 # dotfiles

 Hello there!
-Here you can find my dotfiles for neovim, zsh, tmux, and many other clis.
+Here you can find my dotfiles for neovim, zsh, tmux, and many other CLIs.
 I'm using those on a daily basis, and I'm putting a lot of effort trying to keep them [simple](https://www.youtube.com/watch?v=LKtk3HCgTa8).

 _While I would not recommend to install this on your machine as it is tailored